unjust/sparklemotion/README.md

 ## Installation

-* clone the repo
+1. clone the repo
-* from inside the repo directory, run `npm install`
+1. from inside the repo directory, run `npm install` to get all the modules
+1. setup jekyll for building docs [see githubs article for more](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/)
+	1. have Ruby 2.1.0 or higher installed (I used [rvm](https://github.com/rvm/rvm) to get 2.1)
+	2. install bundler `gem install bundler`
+	3. run `bundle install` which will use the Gemfile to get jekyll

 ## Building the project
-  `grunt` or `grunt compile` builds the sass.
+  `grunt` or `grunt compile` cleans and builds the sass
-  `dist/animation.css` is then available for use.
+  `dist/animation.css` is then available for use

+## Building the docs
+  `grunt docs-local` compiles the sass and builds the docs with jekyll you should then be able to open your browser to preview the docs

-  `grunt docs` compiles the sass and builds the docs for the `gh-pages` branch
+  `grunt docs` compiles the sass and builds the docs for the `gh-pages` branch *and pushes*

 ## Resources

 ### Performance related